FuriousGeorge19/W205-Course-Content/01-Introduction/sync-slides.md

 ## Levels of Expertise
 ::: notes
-If you're brand new to something, you'll get it taken care of.
-If you've nailed it, get creative talk about survey results?
+- If you're brand new to something, you'll get it taken care of.
+- If you've nailed it, get creative
 :::

+##Async
+-   To get ready for project 1, videos - how events are generated

 #